Potential Kontinental Hockey League expansion: Northern Europe

 On 28 April 2009, it was reported that Swedish teams HV71, Linköpings HC, Färjestad BK, Frölunda HC and Djurgårdens IF (of which Färjestad and Frölunda have had offers previously from the KHL) had terminated their shareholders' agreements with Elitserien (now named the Swedish Hockey League or SHL).
 This caused speculation as to whether they wanted to join the KHL or create a new league as an expansion of the Nordic Trophy.
 None of the clubs officially said that they wanted to stop playing in the Elitserien, although the seven remaining clubs drew such conclusions.
 The quarrel was resolved on 16 November 2011, when the plans were officially put down.
 All clubs agreed to continue their operation in Elitserien.

 It is possible that the KHL will have a new team from Vilnius, Lithuania.
 In Autumn of 2009, KHL's SKA Saint Petersburg and Ak Bars Kazan played an exhibition game there, with more such games likely in the future.
 The main hurdles to be overcome for bringing a team there is funding, as well as the fact that basketball is a more popular sport in the region.
 The team would be called Vėtra Vilnius, and would be an expansion of the Sports Association Vėtra.

 In November 2009, the KHL and AIK IF from Stockholm, Sweden (at that time playing in the HockeyAllsvenskan) signed a document inviting AIK to become a member of the KHL, and join the league beginning in the 2010–11 season, provided that AIK observed all the terms and conditions, and met all KHL admission criteria.
 AIK's interest was largely due to the club's serious financial problems at that time, however, in the end, AIK were unable to join after the plan was rejected by the Swedish Ice Hockey Association.
 Later during the 2009–10 season, AIK were promoted back to the top Swedish league, which stabilized their finances for the time being.
 In January 2016, SIHA manager Mikael Lundström stated that they're stopping all Swedish teams from joining the KHL.
 According to Russia Today News, Finnish team Kärpät from Liiga was also interested.
 Another real candidate from Finland may have been the Espoo Blues, but they went bankrupt at the end of the 2015–16 Liiga season.

-In March 2016, information reached media about plans to form a team in Sweden-the Crowns-that intended to join the KHL for the 2016-17 season.
+In March 2016, information reached media about plans to form a team in Sweden-the Crowns-that intended to join the KHL for the 2016–17 season.
 Their plan was to hold the matches in Malmö, Oslo, Copenhagen, Lillehammer and Stockholm.
-However, IIHF CEO Rene Fasel stated that as long as the national federation is against KHL play, the IIHF will not approve new KHL teams from that nation.
+However, IIHF CEO René Fasel stated that as long as the national federation is against KHL play, the IIHF will not approve new KHL teams from that nation.
 This made the Crowns' plan impossible, as the SIHA rejects any KHL participation from Swedish teams; the Ice Hockey Federation of Russia also did not approve.